-Domino’s bounced back from customers comments like “your pizza tastes like a cardboard”.
-With the reboot of menu in 2009 & digital technology they experimented online ordering, created a tracker, which allowed customers to follow their pizza from the oven to their doorstep.
+Domino’s bounced back from customers comments like “your pizza tastes like cardboard”.
+With the reboot of the menu in 2009 & digital technology, they experimented online ordering, created a tracker, which allowed customers to follow their pizza from the oven to their doorstep.

 There are several individual examples of failures and success over time: